 Section 319(h) funding decisions are made by the states.
 States submit their proposed funding plans to EPA.
 If a state’s funding plan is consistent with grant eligibility requirements and procedures, EPA then awards the funds to the state.

-For state-specific application information, please contact your state NPS coordinator.You may need a PDF reader to view files on this page.
+For state-specific application information, please contact your state NPS coordinator.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Nonpoint Source Program and Grants Guidelines for States and Territories (PDF)(78 pp, 780 K,